Liverpool singer, actor and all round entertainer Cilla Black talks family and career.

 I think I would've been a hairdresser.
 I love fiddling with hair.

-Cilla was in Dublin for a series of concerts at the National Concert Hall and gives the Late Late audience a preview of what to expect with a performance of 'You needed me', a song written by Anne Murray.
+In Dublin for a series of concerts at the National Concert Hall Cilla Black sings 'You Needed Me', a song written by Anne Murray.